Adam-Klein/puppet-lab/README.md

 ### snare agent

+1. Snare agent is installed and configured using the classes profile::snare::reg and profile::snare::agent.
+Read through the code, then properly classify your Windows agent to install and configure snare agent.

+2. Let's pretend security decided to change the configuration of snare agent.
+They've changed the destination to 192.168.137.98.
+Alter the class to make it so the value can be changed via classification or Hiera.

 ### refactor code

+Refactor the code for class profile::snare::reg.
+How could this code be better?

 ### Please note!
 What three things did you learn from this lab?
 Share with your teammates tomorrow at stand-up!